msmolkin/notes.smolkin.org.old/content/notes/from phone/2023-07-26 from phone.md

+---
+title: "Automated telemarketing buster idea"
+tags:
+- blog
+- mobile
+---

-Just got a voicemail, and I had a funny thought: I should make my voicemail message include pressing one.
+Just got a voicemail message, and I had a funny thought: I should make my voicemail message include pressing one.
 So if any telemarketers or spammers are calling me, they think that I've press one and that I am listening to them

 How to beat the machine:
 In my message, begin by saying “if you’re a person, please disregard the following two beeps”